awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-createupdatedomains.md

 1. For **Number of instances**, choose the number of data nodes\.

    For maximum values, see [Cluster and Instance Limits](aes-limits.md#clusterresource)\.
-Single node clusters are fine for development and testing, but should not be used for production workloads\.
+Single\-node clusters are fine for development and testing, but should not be used for production workloads\.
 For more guidance, see [Sizing Amazon ES Domains](sizing-domains.md) and [Configuring a Multi\-AZ Domain](es-managedomains.md#es-managedomains-multiaz)\.

 1. \(Optional\) Enable or disable [dedicated master nodes](es-managedomains-dedicatedmasternodes.md)\.
 Dedicated master nodes increase cluster stability and are required for domains that have instance counts greater than 10\.
 We recommend three dedicated master nodes for production domains\.
 **Note**